London Underground Victoria Station

-Victoria is one of Londons buisiest underground stations used by over 90 million passengers every year.
-Currently at peak times the station has to be closed for short periods due to overcrowding of the platforms.
+Victoria is one of London’s busiest underground stations used by over 90 million passengers every year.
+Prior to the upgrade, the station had to be closed for short periods at peak times due to overcrowding of the platforms.

-This is being achieved through the building of a new northern ticket hall, enlargement of the existing ticket hall, the installation of 9 additional escalators and the introduction of 8 lifts from ground level and the network rail station to the platforms to provide step free access.
-All of which are being connected through the addition of a network of low level interconnection passageways.
+This was achieved through the building of a new northern ticket hall, enlargement of the existing ticket hall, the installation of nine additional escalators and the introduction of eight lifts from ground level and the Network Rail station to the platforms to provide step-free access.
+All of these were connected through the addition of a network of low level interconnection passageways.

-The project is scheduled for completion by the end of 2017.
+The project was scheduled for completion by the end of 2017.

 LBA were initially involved during the pre-construction phase to advise the contractor on monitoring issues associated with LUL’s monitoring contractor being novated across to the main contractor.

 Subsequently, during the construction phase LBA provided support to the contractor as follows: